myh1998/RBFleX-NAS/README.md

 ```

 ### ImageNet
 You may download training set of ImageNet from [here](https://www.image-net.org).
 Before downloading, you should create a account on the website.
 After downloading it, please store the dataset on `./dataset/ImageNet`.
-If you already have ImageNet dataset on your environment, you may set your dataset path on root on config.py as follow.
+If you already have ImageNet dataset on your environment, you may set your dataset path on `config.py` as follow.
 ```python
 train_root = 'YOUR DATASET PATH/ILSVRC2012_img_train'
 ```